joelberkeley/spidr/tutorials/GraphCompiler.md

 spidr explicitly caches tensors so they can be efficiently be reused.
 Our understanding is that the technique we have used to achieve this is called observable sharing.
 In this section we'll discuss what our implementation means for spidr's tensor API.

 Caching ensures that the computation you write will be the computation sent to the graph compiler.
-Unfortunately this comes with downsides.
+Unfortunately this comes with syntactic downsides.
 First, there is extra boilerplate.
 Most tensor operations accept `Tensor shape dtype` and output `Ref (Tensor shape dtype)`, so computations must handle the `Ref` effect.
-For example, what might be `abs (max x)` in another library can be `abs !(max x)` in spidr.
+For example, what might be `abs (max x y)` in another library can be `abs !(max !x !y)` in spidr.
 One notable exception to this is for infix operators where, to avoid unreadable algebra, we have defined infix operators to accept `Ref (Tensor shape dtype)` values.
-This does mean you won't need to write `!(!x * !y) + !z`, but it also means you will need to wrap a bare `Tensor shape dtype` in `pure` to pass it to an infix operator.
+This does mean you won't need to write `!(!x * !y) + !z`, but it also means you will need to wrap any bare `Tensor shape dtype` values in `pure` to pass it to an infix operator.
 For example, in
 <!-- idris
 import Literal
 import Tensor